vandanal187/1/Typescripting-Tone.js.md

 # Up and Running

-Hopefully it's as easy as `npm install` to add all of the dependencies and `npm run watch` to
+Hopefully it's as easy as `npm install` to add all of the dependencies and `npm run watch` to start typescript watch

 # Guidelines